Right-of-Way Surveys in Alachua County

 Why Do Alachua County Properties Need Professional Right-of-Way Surveys?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Alachua County's 969 square miles, from Gainesville to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Alachua County's 875.6 square miles of land area, from Gainesville to surrounding communities.
 We coordinate with the Growth Management Department and local recording offices to ensure your survey meets all county requirements.

 Alachua County Survey Challenges